 Here's how these costs can escalate at a small business:

-As you can see, cyber insurance is an important part of risk management for any business that handles sensitive information.
+As you can see, cyber insurance is an important part of risk management for businesses of all sizes that handle sensitive information.

 WARNING!
 WARNING!
 WARNING!
 WARNING!
 WARNING!